ja-plus/vscode-eslint-prettier-helper/README.md

 # vscode-eslint-prettier-helper
-Auto config vscode eslint + prettier code formatter
+Automatically configure `Visual Studio Code` eslint + prettier code formatter
 ## How to use
 > npx vscode-eslint-prettier-helper
 > **or install first**